Energy in Egypt: Nuclear power

 Egypt has been considering the use of nuclear energy for decades: in 1964, a 150 MWe and in 1974 a 600 MWe, nuclear power stations were proposed.
 The Nuclear Power Plants Authority (NPPA) was established in 1976, and in 1983 the El Dabaa site on the Mediterranean coast was selected.

 Egypt's nuclear plans were shelved after the Chernobyl accident.
 In 2006, Egypt announced it would revive its civilian nuclear power programme, and build a 1,000 MW nuclear power station at El Dabaa.
 Its estimated cost at the time was US$1.5bn, and the plans were to do the construction with the help of foreign investors.

 In March 2008, Egypt signed an agreement with Russia on the peaceful uses of nuclear energy.
+In June 2009, the Egyptian Nuclear Plant Authority signed a $160 million contract for 8 years with the Australian Worley Parsons corporation in which this company would help Egypt build the power plant.
+During the Egyptian Revolution of 2011, the military council decided to temporarily stop the power plant construction until the next parliamentary elections.

+On November 7, 2013, the Interim President of Egypt, Adly Mansour stated that Egypt will re-commence its nuclear power program by building its first nuclear power plant in El Dabaa, a small coastal town in Marsa Matrouh governate.
+Prior to Mansour's announcement, the city of El Dabaa had control of the land allocated to the power plant construction site but now the Egyptian army has complete control of the land in Marsa Matrouh.
+The military planned to build the nuclear power plant by 2016.
 In 2015, contracts were signed with a Russian company to begin the building of the plant at El Dabaa.

 In April 2023, Egyptian media reported that Egypt and Russia were expediting the El Dabaa Nuclear Power Plant construction.
 They were said to be trying to get the plant at El-Dabaa, 135 kilometres west of Alexandria, back on schedule after initial delays due to the Russian invasion of Ukraine and COVID-19.
 The construction work on the plant, which was scheduled to conclude by 2030, had started in July 2022.